oficialtruesignal-bit/true-signal/replit.md

-# Tipster Hub - Sports Betting Intelligence Platform
+# Ocean Signal - Sports Betting Intelligence Platform

 ## Overview

-Tipster Hub is a comprehensive sports betting intelligence platform that combines AI-powered analysis with expert curation.
+Ocean Signal is a comprehensive sports betting intelligence platform that combines AI-powered analysis with expert curation.
 The platform consists of a public landing page for conversion, a protected dashboard for subscribers to view betting tips and live match data, and an admin panel for managing tips.
 The system integrates with the API-Football service to provide real-time match data and statistics.

 ## User Preferences